-Now in its third year, the Swoosh is a world class 6km swim in a sandy bottomed estuary in Devon.
+Now in its fifth year, the Swoosh is a world class 6km swim in a sandy bottomed estuary in Devon.
 Among the things that make it special is the fact the estuary we swim in is both shallow and sandy bottomed – so water is clear rather than muddy, and swimmers have a view of the sandy bed most of the way.
 The swim culminates in a “swoosh” as the ebbing tide is funnelled through a narrow section of river, speeding you along over the riverbed at up to four times your usual swimming speed.
 It can run at 8 knots.
 It’s exciting, invigorating, beautiful and fun.

 The Swoosh is a very low key event with minimal event infrastructure, all the better to enjoy ending the swim on one of the Devon’s finest family surfing beaches, with picnics, family and friends.
 From the beach there are views of Bigbury Beach and Burgh Island, and at low tide there are miles of rock pools.
 The swim takes you from a narrow inland Devon river, surrounded by hills, into a different landscape on the edge of the sea.